visoca/SNP-and-genotype-calling/README.md

 echo "=============================================================================="
 date
 ```
-Calling SNPs with bcftools is a two-step process,
-When the job has finished, we will proceed to merge all the bcf files:

-## GATK SNP calling

-## ANGSD SNP calling (optional)
+Calling SNPs with bcftools is a two-step process.
+First, `bcftools mpileup` estimate genotype likelihoods at each genomic position with sequence data.
+Second, `bcftools call` do identify both variants and genotypes, i.e. makes the actual call.
+To avoid generating intermediate temporary files, the output of `bcftools mpileup` is *piped* to `bcftools call`.
+We are also filtering out sites with base quality (BQ) <20 (-q 20) and alignemnts with mapping quality (MQ) <20 (-Q 20) and restrict the indel to ILLUMINA platform.
+We will use the multiallelic caller (-m), which allow more than two alleles, output only variant (-v), and use a relatively stringent prior for the expected subsitution rate (-P 1e-6).
+Lastly, we are saving the output in BCF format, which is the binary version of VCF (more details below).

-## VCF and BCF formats
+## VCF and BCF format
 The most popular text-file format for storing genetic variation information is the [Variant Call Format (VCF)](http://gatkforums.broadinstitute.org/gatk/discussion/1268/what-is-a-vcf-and-how-should-i-interpret-it)).
 There are different versions of the format, but the core elements are the same.
 You can find a full description of the latest iteration [here](https://github.com/samtools/hts-specs/blob/master/VCFv4.3.pdf).Due to the large amount of data usually involved, files tend to be stored compressed.
+BCF is the binary version of VCF, which keeps the same information, but compressed and indexed.
+It  is designed to be much more efficient to process and store large amounts of data.
+The practical downside is that the contents can only be accessed with `bcftools view`.

 The VCF format is composed of meta-information lines (prefixed wih ##), a header line (prefixed with #), and data lines each containing information about a position in the genome and genotype information on samples for each position (text fields separated by tabs).
 There are 8 fixed field lines, usually followed by an additional FORMAT field and an arbitrary number of sample fields when genotypes are included.